DETAILED ACTION

 The “system for de-icing an air inlet lip” merely describes how to generally “apply” the otherwise mental judgements in a generic or general-purpose de-icing system.
 The system for de-icing an air inlet lip contributes only nominally or insignificantly to the execution of the claimed method (e.g., in an insignificant extra-solution activity step or in a field-of-use limitation) and is merely an object on which the method operates (e.g., detecting an anomaly in the system); therefore, the claimed system for de-icing an air inlet lip does not integrate the abstract idea into a practical application or provide significantly more.
 See MPEP 2106.05(b).

-Claim 7 recites the additional elements of the de-icing system comprises two valves in series on the conveying channel.
 Further limiting the “de-icing system” to include two valves in series on the conveying channel represents a mere narrowing of the abstract idea (step 2A prong one) and does not impose meaningful limits on the claim beyond what has already been identified as abstract.
-Thus, limiting the de-icing system to include two valves in series on the conveying channel does not further integrate the abstract idea into a practical application (step 2A prong two) or provide significantly more (step 2B).

-Claim 8 recites the additional elements of a computer program downloadable from a communications network and/or recorded on a computer-readable medium, wherein it comprises instructions for executing the steps of a method according to claim 1, when said computer program is executed on a computer.
 The additional elements in the claim amount to no more than mere instructions to apply the already identified abstract exception using generic computer components (i.e. computer program on a computer-readable medium) when tested per MPEP 2106.05(f)(2).
 Mere instructions to apply an exception on a generic computer cannot integrate an abstract idea into a practical application (step 2A prong two) or provide significantly more (step 2B).
+Therefore, dependent claim 8 is not patent eligible under the same rationale as provided for in the rejection of independent claim 1.

 101 Analysis of Claim 9

 Claim 9.
-A device for monitoring a system of an aircraft comprising:
+A device for monitoring a system of an aircraft, comprising:

-a module for obtaining a series of measurements, called current series of measurement, of one or more physical quantities of the device, during a period of time when the device is functioning;
+obtaining a series of measurements, called current series of measurement, of one or more physical quantities of the device, during a period of time when the device is functioning;

-a module for computing a distribution function, called current distribution function, of the current series of anomalies;
+computing a cumulative distribution function, called current cumulative distribution function, of the current series of anomalies, the current cumulative distribution function being calculated from the current series of anomalies;

 101 Analysis - Step 1: Statutory category - Yes